ATF19/bank/README.md

 After doing a transfer, it is needed to deduct an amount from the sender (an account) and give it to the receiver (also an account).
 To achieve this without coupling the `Account` and the `Transfer` together, an event is used and once a transfer is created, a listener will update the accounts accordingly.
 Currently, a `Guava EventBus` is used but in real-life it would be better to rely on a queue.

-Concurrency is handled by using optimistic locking with a version number on the event and it should always different that what's already there (a constraint in the DB).
+Concurrency is handled by using optimistic locking with a version number on the event and it should always be different than what's already there (a constraint in the DB).

 Thank you.